 A student must complete at least one major and at least one minor.
-If a student completes two majors, a minor is not required.
+If a student completes two majors, a minor is not required unless it is a specific requirement of one of the majors.
 Candidates for BA and BS degrees must complete 124 semester hours plus one hour of First-Year Introduction (FYI) required of all first-year students.
 Candidates for the BMus must complete 128 semester hours, plus one hour of FYI required of all first-year students.
-No more than 8 hours of Horsemanship, ROTC, or Theater Workshop may count toward graduation.
-Also, no more than 8 hours of applied music may count toward graduation for students who are not majoring or minoring in music.
+No more than 8 hours of ROTC or Theater Workshop may count toward graduation.
+No more than 8 hours of applied music may count toward graduation for students who are not majoring or minoring in music.
 The minimum quality point average for graduation is 2.0.
 Grades in major, minor and concentration courses must be "C-"level or higher.